oslabs-beta/snAppy/nimble/README.md

 # README

-snAppy is a VS Code extension, coupled with an interactive view to support your React front-end delivery. automates dynamic and vendor code-splitting all within your workspace.
+snAppy is a VS Code extension coupled with an interactive view to support your React front-end delivery.
+It automates dynamic and vendor code-splitting all within your workspace.

 ## Features